skynet64/gen_logger/README.md

 gen_logger:new(debug).

+%lager with info level
+gen_logger:new({lager, info}).

-%lager with debug
+%lager with debug level
 gen_logger:new(lager, debug).

-%error_logger with info
+%error_logger with info level
 gen_logger:new(error_logger, info).

-%io:format error
+%io:format with error level
-gen_logger:new(stdout, error).
+gen_logger:new(console, error).
 ```

 ## Behavior